Tom Yum Gai Soup Recipe (Hot and Sour Chicken Soup)

-Thai chicken tom yum soup with galangal, kaffir lime, and red chili in a creamy, spicy broth.
+Thai tom yum gai soup with chicken, straw mushrooms, tomatoes, and herbs in a creamy broth.

-Tom yum gai is a spicy Thai chicken soup made with lemongrass, galangal, lime juice, and chili.
-It has a bold, hot and sour flavor and often includes mushrooms and fish sauce.
-A splash of coconut milk or evaporated milk can be added for a creamy, milder version.
+Tom yum gai is a hot and sour Thai chicken soup made with lemongrass, galangal, lime juice, and chilies.
+It often includes mushrooms and fish sauce, with modern versions sometimes adding coconut milk or evaporated milk for a creamy finish.

 Bird's eye view of tom yum ingredients on a bamboo serving tray; chicken, galangal, lemongrass, kaffir lime leaves, green onions, mushrooms, tomatoes, shallots, Thai chili paste, palm sugar, lime juice, evaporated milk, and water.